 Preparing the configuration file

-The configuration file for deployment in a private environment differs from the configuration used for bare metal installation in a few parameters.
-Take the config.yml file from step 4 of the bare metal installation guide and make the following changes:
+The configuration file for a private environment differs from bare metal in several ways.
+Take config.yml from step 4 of the bare metal guide and apply the changes below.

 # Proxy server settings.